ajmotylinski/Data_Viz_Final_Project/README.md

 ### Data Cleaning and Preprocessing-SQL:
 #### Data Cleaned, but Not Used
 -  We originally cleaned a couple datasets from https://github.com/nytimes/covid-19-data before realizing the data was cummulative and didn't meet our needs
+-  We did not include the details of the data cleaning for this in the readme as we did not use this in our code, but the details are included on SQL for Table Creations and SQL for Table Creations #2 in the GitHub.

 #### Housing Data
 - Create Table – housing_data_2020_2021_by_state
 - Table Column – period_begin_month_year